-If you have a cancer that can't be removed with surgery, your specialist might want to biopsy it.
+Your specialist might want to do a biopsy if you have a cancer that can't be removed with surgery.
 Then they can find out exactly what kind of cancer it is and whether you can have treatment to slow down its growth.

 Different ways of taking a biopsy

 There are several different ways your doctor can take a biopsy.
 The type your doctor uses will depend on the position of the tumour in the pancreas.